 However, in 1846, four descendants of the original grant, Enrico, Pedro, Ramon, and Manuel Peralta, decided to make another foray into Arizona, risking not only the “curse,” but also the wrath of the Apache.

 They soon returned to Sonora, laden with gold and planning another trip.
-The next year, with the Mexican War in full swing, Pedro was the only one willing to return to Arizona, determined to extract as much gold as possible before their holdings became part of the United States.
+The next year, with the Mexican-American War in full swing, Pedro was the only one willing to return to Arizona, determined to extract as much gold as possible before their holdings became part of the United States.
 In the meantime, the Apache were angry at the intrusion upon their sacred grounds.
 When the Peralta miners heard that the Apache might attack, they packed up, concealed the entrance to the mine, and with burros and wagons laden with gold, began to make their way back to Mexico in the winter of 1847-1848.

 But, they wouldn’t make it.
 They were attacked by the Apache.
 The pack mules scattered in all directions, spilling the gold everywhere.
-For years afterwards, prospectors flocked to the area not only in search of the mine but also in search of Mexican gold spilled during the massacre.
-In the 1850’s, two prospectors are said to have come upon three dead burros with intact pack saddles that contained some $37,000 worth of gold.
+For years afterward, prospectors flocked to the area not only in search of the mine but also in search of Mexican gold spilled during the massacre.
+In the 1850s, two prospectors are said to have come upon three dead burros with intact pack saddles that contained some $37,000 worth of gold.

 The Peralta family refrained even more from working the mines for the next 16 years.
 However, in 1864, Enrico Peralta, leading some 400 men, ventured back into the range.
 It would be his last.
 On the northwest slope of the mountain, in an area now referred to as “Massacre Ground,” all but one of the miners were ambushed and killed by the Apache.
 Never again did the Peralta family venture back to the mine and all maps and knowledge of its location were lost through the years.